bajariyakrutik/employee-management/README.md

-Its basically a miniproject using java swing and mysql database connectivity
+Its basically a miniproject using JAVA Swing and MySQL database connectivity